Get Your Free Quote

 Engineered hardwood offers the beauty of real wood with superior dimensional stability.
 Its multi-layer construction resists moisture and temperature changes, making it suitable for basements, kitchens, and over radiant heat systems.

-At 2020 Flooring Solutions, we install engineered hardwood throughout Maryland, Washington DC, and Northern Virginia.
+At 2020 Flooring, we install engineered hardwood throughout Maryland, Washington DC, and Northern Virginia.
 It is our recommended choice for basements, kitchens, condos with concrete subfloors, and homes with radiant heat systems where solid hardwood is not suitable.

 Benefits of Engineered Hardwood